rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

     * ``usize``
     * ``isize``

-   This rule does not apply to evaluation of a :std:`core::ops::Div` trait on types other than `integer types <https://rust-lang.github.io/fls/types-and-traits.html#integer-types>`_.
+   This rule does not apply to evaluation of the :std:`core::ops::Div` trait on types other than `integer types <https://rust-lang.github.io/fls/types-and-traits.html#integer-types>`_.

    This rule is a less strict version of "Do not use an integer type as a divisor during integer division".